Former Director of People Science - Performance, Culture Amp

-“Values are not created, they’re uncovered.
-Like carving a bear from a block of stone, you aren’t creating it, you’re uncovering it by removing everything that’s not the bear.” – Didier Elzinga, Founder & CEO, Culture Amp.
+“Values are not created.
+They’re uncovered.
+Like carving a bear from a block of stone, you aren’t creating it, you’re uncovering it by removing everything that’s not the bear," explains Didier Elzinga, Founder & CEO of Culture Amp.

 Why do company values matter?

 Values represent the core of who we are, what we do, and how we define success and failure.
-In order for values to have an impact on driving positive behavior and decision making, they must be clear and direct.
-Ideally, values should also represent what’s unique about the mindset of your organization.
+For values to have an impact on driving positive behavior and decision-making, they must be clear and direct.
+Ideally, values should also represent what’s unique about your organization's mindset.

-Strong values resonate with kindred spirits, and it’s those individuals who will share in the sacrifices that have to be made when things are hard.
+Strong values resonate with kindred spirits, and those individuals will share in the sacrifices that must be made when things are hard.
 Commitment to values comes in those moments of tension when you lean on your values to move forward in a way that won’t conflict with your conscience.

 Where did Culture Amp’s values come from?